pferdalburakcinar/nowo/README.md

-- 🔭 I’m currently working at Ciceksepeti
+- 🔭 I’m currently working at Property Finder
-- 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on Swift and Golang
 - 🤔 I’m looking for help with Swift and Golang
 - 📫 How to reach me: erdalburakcinar@gmail.com